History of modern Western subcultures: 21st century

-Named in relation to Generation X, Generation Y or "Echo Boomers" (a reference to the fact that many of the parents of this generation had belonged to the Baby boomer generation) consisted of individuals that had come to adulthood during the 2000s.
+The 2000s and early 2010s saw millennials coming of age.
 Subcultures that emerged or became popular in the first decade of the 21st century included Emo, Scene and Chav.
 The Emo subculture, rooted in the Post Hardcore genre of hardcore punk, changed over the years becoming more mainstream, following the commercial success in early '2000s.
 The contemporary hipster became prominent in the 2010s.
 On March 20, 2014, Alexis Petridis, a journalist for the British newspaper The Guardian, claimed that subcultures were rapidly declining, with only Emos and metalheads having any visual significance.

 Throughout the mid to late 2010s, subcultures splintered and merged due to the widespread accessibility of the internet and social media platforms.
 Many 2010s subcultures drew from previously existing groups - the popular 'e-girl' subculture is seen as a modern spin on mid-2000s scene fashion.
 As part of their retrospective series on the 2010s, Dazed magazine described the impact of technology on subcultures; "But [the internet] also gave us more; it gave us dozens upon dozens of scenes and movements, only recognisable to the highly trained eye.
 And the rules became less rigid: you could dress one way, and listen to totally different music."
 Modern subcultures include e-girls, Koreaboos, art hoes, hypebeasts, Instagram baddies, soft boys, skaters, and revivals of 1970s-1990s subcultures such as hippies, goths, punks, and grunge.